Chapter Contents

 13.3.3 Electromagnetic Tethers

-In addition to drag sails, an electromagnetic tether has proven to be an effective deorbit method.
+In addition to drag sails, electromagnetic tethers have proven to be an effective deorbit method.
 This technology uses a conductive tether to generate an electromagnetic force as the tether system moves relative to Earth’s magnetic field.

 Missions

-Tethers Unlimited (now Amergint Technologies) developed terminator tape that uses a burn-wire release mechanism to actuate the ejection of the terminator’s cover, deploying a 70 m long conductive tape at the conclusion of the small spacecraft mission.
+Tethers Unlimited (now Amergint Technologies) developed Terminator Tape that uses a burn-wire release mechanism to actuate the ejection of the terminator’s cover, deploying a 70 m long conductive tape at the conclusion of the small spacecraft mission.
 There are currently two main modules.
-The first, NSTT for NanoSats has a mass of 0.808 kg.
-The second, CSTT, is made for CubeSats and has a mass of just 0.083 kg.
-Figure 13.12 shows an image of both systems respectively.
-The 70 m long NSTT has been implemented in the 71 kg Prox-1 satellite, launched in mid-2019 by AFRL (17).
-DragRacer, an experiment jointly developed by Tethers Unlimited, Millennium Space Systems, RocketLab, and TriSept Corp., consisted of a satellite (Alchemy) with the terminator tape, and another satellite (Augury) without it, to characterize the tape performance (56).
-Alchemy reentered in July 2021 while Augury is still in orbit.
+The first, NSTT for NanoSats, has a mass of 0.808 kg.
+The second, CSTT, is made for CubeSats and has a mass of 0.083 kg.
+Figure 13.12 shows an image of both systems.
+The 70 m long NSTT has been implemented in the 71 kg Prox-1 satellite, launched in mid-2019 by AFRL (40).
+DragRacer, an experiment jointly developed by Tethers Unlimited, Millennium Space Systems, RocketLab, and TriSept Corp., consisted of one satellite (Alchemy) equipped with Terminator Tape and another (Augury) without it, to characterize the tape performance.
+Alchemy reentered in July 2021 while Augury is still in orbit (41).

 13.3.4 Natural Deorbiting Highways

-Finally, recent analysis has shown that there exists a natural network of what may be called ‘deorbiting highways/corridors’ (55).
-Judicious injection into specific orbits in LEO may result in natural, relatively rapid orbital decay.
-There exist dynamical resonances associated with solar radiation pressure, luni-solar perturbations and the Earth’s gravitational harmonics.
-In turn, these dynamical resonances are associated with natural deorbiting corridors; furthermore, the efficiencies of these deorbiting corridors are proportional to the spacecraft’s area-to-mass ratio.
-These LEO dynamical resonances are expressed as a rich network of specific orbital initial conditions.
-For example, for a nearly initially circular orbit at an altitude of 700 km, and assuming a typical value of the area-to-mass ratio, a spacecraft with an initial inclination of approximately 41 degrees will have a shorter lifetime in orbit than an identical spacecraft but with an initial inclination of 20 degrees.
-The former example is taking advantage of a naturally existing corridor associated with the dynamical resonances.
-The downside of using this approach is that small satellites (a) often go as ‘piggyback’ rides to larger missions and do not have the luxury of picking an orbit, and (b) often go to sun-synchronous orbits, which for typical area-to-mass ratio values are not dynamically close to these natural deorbiting corridors.
+Finally, analysis has shown that there exists a natural network of what may be called “deorbiting highways or corridors” (42).
+Judicious injection into specific orbits in LEO may result in relatively rapid natural orbital decay.
+There exist dynamical resonances associated with solar radiation pressure, lunisolar perturbations and Earth’s gravitational harmonics.
+In turn, these dynamical resonances are associated with natural deorbiting corridors; furthermore, their effectiveness is proportional to the spacecraft’s area-to-mass ratio.
+These LEO dynamical resonances are expressed as a network of specific orbital initial conditions.
+For example, for a nearly circular initial orbit at an altitude of 700 km, and assuming a typical value of the area-to-mass ratio, a spacecraft with an initial inclination of approximately 41 degrees will have a shorter lifetime in orbit than an identical spacecraft with an initial inclination of 20 degrees.
+The former example is an example of leveraging a natural deorbit corridor associated with these dynamical resonances.
+The downside of using this approach is that small satellites (a) often go as “piggyback” payloads to larger missions and do not have the luxury of picking an orbit, and (b) often go to sun-synchronous orbits which for typical area-to-mass ratio values are not dynamically close to these natural deorbiting corridors.

-While it is still less common to design an active deorbiting system on a spacecraft directly due to mass, size, and power constraints, there are other methods enabling active decommissioning.
+While it is still less common to design an active deorbiting system on a spacecraft directly due to mass, size, and power constraints, other methods enable active decommissioning.
 Several companies, such as Astroscale and ClearSpace, offer active spacecraft-based deorbit services and have already started initial technology demonstration missions to advance their deorbit systems.
 These deorbit systems consist of separate, dedicated spacecraft that attach to decommissioned satellites to place them into decaying or graveyard orbits.
-This niche is quite appropriate for the growing number of constellations that are planned to launch in the next few years.
+This niche is quite appropriate for the growing number of constellations that are planned to launch over the next few years.

-The NASA STD-8719.14C document stipulates all NASA-sponsored spacecraft using controlled reentry processes must have a designed trajectory to ensure that any remaining debris does not impact landmasses.
+The NASA STD-8719.14C document stipulates that all NASA-sponsored spacecraft using controlled reentry must have a designed trajectory to ensure that any remaining debris does not impact landmasses.
 Specifically, debris with a kinetic energy exceeding 15 Joules must stay at least 370 km away from any foreign landmass, or within 50 km from any territory of the United States or the permanent ice pack of Antarctica (3).
-This requirement implies the spacecraft must be equipped with improved active deorbit technology.
-There have been advances on deorbit technologies that can either be used on a specific mission or with a commercial service.
+This requirement implies that spacecraft must be equipped with improved active deorbit capabilities.
+There have been advances on deorbit technologies that can either be used on a specific mission or provided through commercial services.

 This section highlights some of the main stakeholders that are working towards the implementation of active space debris removal services, and some promising technologies that can potentially be used for actively deorbiting spacecraft in the future.